RogueLikeJavaENS/RogueLike/TUTORIAL.md

 ## Potions

-You can find potions on the treasure room or buy them at the merchant room.<br>
+You can find potions on the treasure room or buy them at the merchant.<br>
 Potion have multiple uses and could be very useful during a fight.<br>
 ![NbPotion](https://user-images.githubusercontent.com/71182082/115144954-a077d300-a04f-11eb-8378-f5878bb695c8.png)<br>
 Be careful : Your HP and MP can't be greater than the maximum (in this example you can't have more than 100 HP even if you use a health potion).<br>